Star Nomad - Review

 The book has an interesting premise, and it is also high-grade space opera with action scene after action scene.
 There is plenty of spaceship combat, ground combat, and dicey situations, all written to be tense and pile on the troubles just when you think the heroes have fought free.

 The book is 86,000 words in length, which is respectable, and it simply flies by, as we are taken from one action set piece to the next, with brief stops for world building and character.
 It feels like what it is intended to be, an episode in a story that has a lot in common with an ongoing, episodic, TV show.
 It sets up a bunch of mysteries without giving the answers to any of them.
-I imagine that’s by design, with the series designed to be binged lie a Netflix series.
-In fact, the author wrote the first three books before releasing any of them, so they were released together.
+I imagine that’s by design, with the series intended to be binged lie a Netflix show.
+In fact, the author wrote the first three books before releasing any of them, so they were released together, Netflix style.

 The book rounds out with the first chapter of the next in the series, and the hope is obviously there that by now you’re hooked and will be downloading the next ebook as soon as you can, and who knows, maybe I will be doing just that.